M2FM diskette format

 Thanks

 Thanks to Al Kossow, for his archive work and his correspondence with me about part of his Intel/ISIS archive.
 Thanks of course to Jay Jaeger for restoring the MDS IV system and imaging the diskettes, to Steve Hirsch and his support to Karsten Scheibler who created/adapted the M2FM tools for the Catweasel.
 Thanks to my friend and colleage Allison Parent for permission to put our discussion on this page.
+And thanks to Richard Main and Bill Beech, and others listed on this Web page, for their Multibus interests and in recovery of ancient Intel disks.

 - Herb Johnson